Asma1233670/Anomaly-Detection-Spinach-Adulterated-Pistachios/README.md

-# Anomaly-Detection-Spinach-Adulterated-Pistachios
+# Anomaly Detection of Spinach Adulterated Pistachios using an Autoencoder Architecture
-Anomaly Detection on Spinach Adulterated Pistachios using an Autoencoder architecture
+This project focuses on identifying spinach-adulterated pistachios using an autoencoder architecture.
+By training on pure pistachio images, the autoencoder is designed to detect anomalies, i.e., adulterated pistachios, using reconstruction errors.